SCRT-HQ/PSGSuite/README.md

   * Updated: `DisableReminder` switch parameter name on `New-GSCalendarEvent` and `Update-GSCalendarEvent` functions to `DisableDefaultReminder` to better align with what that actually effects (default reminder inheritance only, not reminder overrides).
 The previous parameter name has been set as an alias to maintain backwards compatibility.
   * Added: `RemoveAllReminders` parameter to `Update-GSCalendarEvent` to remove all custom reminders and disable calendar inheritance.
 * [Issue #232](https://github.com/scrthq/PSGSuite/issues/232)
-  * Added: `Visibility` parameter on `New-GSCalendarEvent` and `Update-GSCalendarEvent` to set the visibility of a calendar event.
+  * Added: `Visibility` parameter on `Update-GSCalendarEvent` to set the visibility of a calendar event.
 * Miscellaneous
   * Forced `Type` parameter values to lower on the `Add-GSUser*` helper functions to ensure case senstive field matches whats expected.
   * Updated Google .NET SDKs to latest versions.